sh1boot/sh1boot.github.io/_posts/2024-08-05-address-coded-endian.md

 other logic around it for further PPA savings.

-My approach is to always take the address as the address of the least-significant byte of the word, and to load the adjacent byte into the next eight bits of the result (8..15), and to repeat this pattern for chunks of 16 bits, and 32 bits if needed.
+My approach is to always take the address as the address of the least-significant byte of the word, and to load the adjacent byte (its peer in the same aligned halfword) into the next eight bits of the result (8..15), and to repeat this pattern for chunks of 16 bits, and 32 bits if needed.

+This makes the address bits which don't correspond to the aligned address into swizzle bits describing the endianness of the data.

 <svg viewbox="0 0 800 496">
   <defs>